-Old media also provides a barrier of entry to any small business, brand or person who is looking to get a message across.
-You have to go through a channel or publication in order to get your message out there, and if you don’t have the money or resources to make this happen, then you can’t get on the airwaves and spread your message, no matter how good it is.
+Old media also provides a barrier of entry to any small business, brand, or person who is looking to get a message across.
+You have to go through a channel or publication to get your message out there.
+If you don’t have the money or resources to make this happen, then you can’t get on the airwaves and spread your message, no matter how good it is.

 Reasons like this are why people are starting to make the shift towards consuming and creating more new media than old media.
 The numbers for old media continue to go down, and this shift has forced traditional media companies to adapt and find new ways to reach an audience.

-If these multi-billion dollar media companies are looking for ways to get their brand involved in new media, then odds are that your brand should be involved in digital media as well.
-It is estimated that there are 4.95 billion Internet users worldwide, and as that number continues to grow, so do the opportunities.
+If multi-billion dollar media companies are looking for ways to get their brand involved in new media, then odds are that your brand should be involved in digital media as well.
+It's estimated that there are 4.95 billion internet users worldwide, and as that number continues to grow, so do the opportunities.

 It’s important to incorporate digital media into your marketing plans because, to be quite frank, it isn’t going anywhere.
-More people are flooding to the Internet and finding new ways to use it to cover their daily needs, and if you can’t find a way to get involved, you may miss out.
+More people are flooding the internet and finding new ways to use it to cover their daily needs.
+If you can’t find a way to get involved, you may miss out.

-While you do go to create your media budget, it is important to be realistic about what you can spend, while simultaneously setting clear goals so you can keep track of these your marketing initiatives are performing.
-Learn more about our opinion on how to split that budget for old and new media here.
+As you create your media budget, it's important to be realistic about what you can spend, while simultaneously setting clear goals so you can keep track of your marketing initiatives.

 Online advertising is a fairly new concept in the zeitgeist of marketing, which is why many brands and business owners are skeptical to try it out.
 However, once they realize the effectiveness of a well-created online advertising campaign, their doubts are quickly cast aside.

 What makes online advertising most effective?
 As mentioned earlier, it’s the fact that you can test your campaigns as they happen, make adjustments and see new results come in.
-This allows you not only to make changes to your advertising campaign, but also to the way you market your product or service in general.
-Check out this blog post to learn more about social content testing and the role it plays in online advertising!
+This allows you to not only make changes to your advertising campaign but also to the way you market your product or service in general.

-The more testing that you can do with your advertising, the more insights you will get and the more your advertising will improve.
+The more testing you can do with your advertising, the more insights you'll uncover and the more your advertising will improve.
 While there aren’t as many direct ways to test your traditional media as there are for new media, you can still use the two to put together a better picture of how your message is being received.

-There is plenty of information that can be learned from testing content online.
+There are plenty of insights you can gather from testing content online.
 The more content you put out there, the more you can learn about what your audience reacts to.
-Are there certain messaging strategies that your audience responds well to?
-You can start to use these insights into your full marketing plan and even incorporate it in your old media advertising.
-These online insights are a direct look into what your audience is reacting to — use it to your advantage.
+For example, are there certain messaging strategies that your audience responds well to?

 Thanks to the impact of new media on old media, it’s clear that the new forms of media are here to stay, yet many people and businesses have trouble throwing their hats into the ring and participating in these newer media forms.

-Thankfully, that’s where Cohley can help you out — we change the way that brands generate content and help them position themselves favorably in the digital landscape.
+Thankfully, that’s where Cohley can help you out.
+We change the way brands generate content and help them position themselves favorably in the digital landscape.
 Check out our different solutions to see how we can help your brand out, and schedule a consultation with us today!